Learn how to use os.fork() to quickly crawl websites using python3.

 1 minute and 15 sections for 2000 queries.
 Not bad.
 Just over 2.3 million queries per day.

 So from a modest start of 96,000 crawls per day, but introducing multi-threading and optimising our number of children processes and number of queries to our database, we have now ended this article at 2.3 million queries per day.
 That is an increase of over 2200%!
-For now, I can’t think of other ways to further increase my crawl speed; furthermore, I need a minimum viable product for my steam search engine before I email valve for increased API limits.
+I haven’t implemented it yet, but there’s definitely a better way to reduce number of DB queries; furthermore, I need a minimum viable product for my steam search engine before I email valve for increased API limits.
+Additionally, this could be optimised by batching PostgreSQL statements, and introducing threading.
 If this article helped you, or you can think of further ways to optimise crawling speed, please let me know in the comments!